 The Brain Upgrading Kundalini Yoga Breathing Practice

 Alternate nostril breathing has a long lineage from ancient Vedic texts.
-As Western Medicine begins accepting the existance of energy practices, I expect to see more scientific validation.
+As Western Medicine begins accepting the existence of energy practices, I expect to see more scientific validation.

 Of the thousands of deliberate practices, alternate nostril has stood rigorous testing by millions over thousands of years.

-Each nostril corresponds to one of chief life forces.
+Each nostril corresponds to one of the chief life forces.